 CoQ10

-In addition to proper supplementation for our heart health, we also must not forget the simple things we can do every day in terms of taking care of our hearts.
+In addition to proper supplementation for heart health, we must also not forget the simple things we can do every day to take care of our hearts.

 Lifestyle Tips for a Healthy Heart

 - Follow a healthy diet.
-Focus on fresh, organic, and whole foods with plenty of fruits and vegetables as these have strong antioxidant properties.
+Focus on fresh, organic, and whole foods, including plenty of fruits and vegetables, as they contain strong antioxidant properties.
 Consume heart-healthy fats (monounsaturated and polyunsaturated) and plenty of fiber.
-Reduce intake of added sugars, and refined carbs, as well as excessive alcohol consumption.
+Reduce your intake of added sugars, refined carbs, and excessive alcohol consumption.
 Refrain from smoking.

 - Engage in regular, strenuous exercise.
-Not only is physical activity conducive to emotional well-being and reducing stress, but it also helps to aid in metabolic health (lowers blood pressure, boosts our good cholesterol, improves circulation of blood flow, and keeps our weight under control) all of which have positive implications on our heart health.
+Not only is physical activity conducive to emotional well-being and stress reduction, but it also aids in metabolic health by lowering blood pressure, boosting good cholesterol, improving blood flow, and helping to maintain a healthy weight, all of which have positive implications for heart health.

-- Get plenty of quality sleep.
-The heart is impacted when the body doesn’t get enough sleep.
+- Get plenty of quality sleepdoesn’teart is impacted when the body doesn’t get enough sleep.
 Sleep deprivation leads to poor metabolic health, compromised immunity, and increased blood pressure, all of which impede our heart health.
 Aim for 7-8 hours.

 - Do what makes you happy.
-In a 2007 Harvard study that followed more than 6,000 men and women aged 25-74 for 20 years, researchers found that “a sense of enthusiasm, of hopefulness, of engagement in life, and the ability to face life’s stresses with emotional balance” appear to reduce heart disease risk.
-The “protective effect was distinct and measurable,” which means a happy heart is a healthy heart.
+In a 2007 Harvard study that followed more than 6,000 men and women aged 25-74″for 20 years, researchers found that “a sense of enthusiasm, of hopefulness, of engagelife’sn life, and the ability to face “ife’s stresses with emotional balance” app” ar to reduce heart disease risk.
+The “protecti”e effect was distinct and measurable,” which means a happy heart is a healthy heart.